 Don’t be afraid to ask for a meeting with both your account manager and the technical guy who will be working on your campaign.

-Does the person or agency who will manage your AdWords account learn and perfect AdWords on their own dime?
+Does the person or agency who will manage your Ads account learn and perfect Ads on their own dime?

-Spending your own money, and learning some hard lessons, is often the best way to to learn how to build successful campaigns – you’ll never forget the lessons you learn.
+Spending your own money, and learning some hard lessons, is often the best way to learn how to build successful campaigns – you’ll never forget the lessons you learn.
 Nothing will motivate an individual to learn more than seeing their own money get thrown out the window.
+After all, PPC services are not a cheap endeavour.

-While AdWords isn’t always a good fit for every business, due to the cost per click and high competition, most agencies and freelancers will have their own active campaigns.
-Anyone that works with AdWords knows what an effective source of leads can be to any business.
+While Google Ads isn’t always a good fit for every business, due to the cost per click and high competition, most agencies and freelancers will have their own active campaigns.
+Anyone that works with Ads knows what an effective source of leads can be to any business.

 If you’re going to hire someone to help you manage your campaigns, ask them to prove to you that they built a successful, profitable campaign with their own money